 Control Number Description of Controls Tests of Operating Effectiveness Results 9.1 All new DB and OPEB clients are required to sign a services agreement which outlines the services, fees, and terms and conditions of each engagement.
 Inspected the services agreement for a sample of new DB and OPEB clients to determine if a signed services agreement was on file that covered the services, fees, and the terms and conditions of the engagement and this agreement was signed prior to providing services.
 No exceptions noted.
 9.2 Input data and census data is reviewed to determine if all required fields are complete and to verify data validity.
-Inspected data input review documentation for a sample of DB and OPEB clients to determine if the data input was reviewed prior to processing.
+Inspected input review documentation for a sample of DB and OPEB clients to determine if the data and census input was reviewed prior to processing.
 No exceptions noted.
 9.3 Annually, all authorized signors must be approved by the BPAS Actuarial & Pension Services Actuarial Practice Committee through the Signature Authority Schedule.
 Inspected the Signature Authority Chart to determine if the BPAS Actuarial & Pension Services Actuarial Practice Committee approves and maintains a schedule showing who is authorized to issue Statements of Actuarial Opinion on behalf of BPAS Actuarial & Pension Services.
 No exceptions noted.
 9.4 A review of system outputs, work programs, and the actuarial report is performed and final signoff must be provided by an employee on the Signature Authority Schedule.
 Inspected system output review documentation for a sample of DB and OPEB clients to determine if a review of system outputs, work programs, and the actuarial report was performed and final signoff was provided by an employee on the Signature Authority Schedule.
 No exceptions noted.
-9.5 A Conversion Checklist is completed by management to evaluate the completeness of the conversion process for DB Admin clients.
-Inspected the Conversion Checklist for a sample of converted DB and OPEB clients to determine if the Conversion Checklist was completed by management.
-No exceptions noted.
-9.6 Ad hoc changes to participant data must be authorized and documented.
-Inspected change request documentation for a sample of ad hoc changes to participant data to determine if the participant authorized the change and that the change was applied correctly within the system.
+9.5 To evaluate the completeness of the conversion process for DB Admin clients, the accrued benefit balances reported in the DB Precision application are compared to calculations made external to the application to verify the conversion results.
+Inspected the review documentation for a sample of converted DB clients to determine if the comparison was completed and documented by management.
 No exceptions noted.